OfficialRootLander/UndertaleHooker/ReadME.md

 # Undertale Hooker

+#Gameserver coming soon!

 ## Overview

-**Undertale Hooker** lets you play **multiplayer Undertale** by hooking directly into the game’s DirectX 9 rendering pipeline — without modifying any game source files or executables.
+**Undertale Hooker** lets you play **multiplayer Undertale** and **mod it on runtime** by hooking directly into the game’s DirectX 9 rendering pipeline — without modifying any game source files or executables.

 This DLL hooks the `EndScene` function in DirectX 9 to enable custom drawing and multiplayer features in Undertale.